Regular Group Classes

 How to prepare

-Bring a mat, some water and a towel in case its damp, or you may want padding for your hands or knees.
+Bring a mat, some water and a towel in case it is damp, or you may want padding for your hands or knees.

 Wear anything that you feel comfortable in and can move your body and limbs in all directions.